ipfs-inactive/docs/content/introduction/how-ipfs-works.md

 <img alt="IPFS Stack - Applications" src="../assets/ipfs_stack-apps.png" width="200px" />

 IPFS and many other distributed systems take advantage of a data structure called [directed acyclic graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph), or DAGs.
-IPFS uses DAGs to represent things like files and folders.

 IPFS uses a DAG that is optimized for representing directories and files, but you can structure a DAG in lots of different ways.
 For example, Git uses a DAG that has many versions of your repo inside of it.
 Its DAG tree doesn't behave in the same way the IPFS DAG does.

 IPFS first separates your content into _blocks_.
 If you had a huge file with a single CID, you’d have to transfer the whole file in a single chunk every time someone requested it.
 But instead, you can break it into blocks, and transfer it block by block.
 Splitting it into blocks also means that different parts of the file can come from different sources.
 This is a much more efficient way to transmit data.
 (If you've used BitTorrent, you may have noticed that when you download a file, it can fetch it from multiple peers at once; this is the same idea.)